Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 S$0

-On the upside, that same no-CPF rule means a fully-paid commercial property is an unusually clean asset to borrow against later: there is no CPF accrued-interest deduction eating into your cash-out.
+There is an upside to the same rule.
+A fully-paid commercial property is an unusually clean asset to borrow against later, because there is no CPF accrued-interest deduction eating into your cash-out.
 We cover that in the commercial section of our cash-out refinance guide and on the equity / cash-out page.

 Loan Tenure and the Lease Cap